• Contact Us

 Obesity

 Another complication that a PCOS woman faces is getting overweight.
-It is normal that women with PCOS are possibly obese.
+Normally, women with PCOS are possibly obese.
 They also face difficulty losing weight because of this condition, leading to period irregularities and infertility.

 Sleep Apnea